10.1 Policy

 The basic policy for access to lab areas by outside parties is as follows:

-1. In principle, outside parties who are not directly engaged in OIST research activities do not have access to the Lab buildings or Administrative Office areas.
+1. In principle, outside parties who are not directly engaged in the University's research activities do not have access to the Lab buildings or Administrative Office areas.

 2. Exceptions will be made to enable necessary construction and equipment installation works and deliveries to be made in an efficient manner-but in such a way that: